bmt26/Quake2GameMod/readme.md

 # Quake2GameMod
+## Overview
-## This is a Mod for Quake 2 to turn it into a 3D platformer.
+This is a Mod for Quake 2 to turn it into a 3D platformer.
 To play this game, you need to download the Mod folder from this directory and paste it into your Quake 2 folder

 ## Changes
 * Stamina Bar